|

-companies in a variety of ways.
-Three significant approaches
+INDIVIDUALS, BUSINESSES AND THE FINANCIAL COMMUNITY VALUE COMPANIES in a variety of ways.
+Three significant approaches include:

 1. The Relative Value Approach